izderadicka/audioserve/README.md

 Easiest way how to test audioserve (but do not use `--no-authentication` in production) is to run it as docker container with prebuild [Docker image](https://cloud.docker.com/u/izderadicka/repository/docker/izderadicka/audioserve) (from Docker Hub).
 To quickly test audioserve run:

-    docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve --no-authentication /audiobooks
+    RUST_LOG=info docker run --rm -it --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve --no-authentication /audiobooks

+You should see some basic audioserve log.
 Then open <http://localhost:3000> - and browse your collection.
 This is indeed the very minimal configuration of audioserve and **should not be used in production**.
 For real deployment you'd like provide provide more command line arguments (or environment variables or your custom config file) and it's **essential** to map persistent volume or bind writable host directory to audioserve data-dir (defaulted to /home/audioserve/.audioserve or can be set via `--data-dir` argument) - see more complex example below.

-There is also `izderadicka/audioserve:unstable` image, which is automatically built overnight from current master branch (so it contains latest features, but may have some issues).
+There is also `izderadicka/audioserve:unstable` image, which is automatically built overnight (if code changes) from current master branch (so it contains latest features, but may have some issues).
 And of course you can build your own image very easily with provided `Dockerfile`, just run:

     docker build --tag audioserve .